thanos-io/thanos/docs/quick-tutorial.md

 Thanos Querier also implements Prometheus's official HTTP API and can thus be used with external tools such as Grafana.
 It also serves a derivative of Prometheus's UI for ad-hoc querying and stores its status.

-Below, we will set up a Thanos Querier to connect to our sidecars, and expose its HTTP UI:
+Below, we will set up a Thanos Querier to connect to our Sidecars, and expose its HTTP UI:

 ```bash
 thanos query \